UBC-MDS/introduction-machine-learning/slides/chapter1_04.md

 type: slides
 ---

-# Training a Decision Tree using Scikit-learn
+# Training a Model using Scikit-learn

 Notes: Script to be added
 <html>